 Gemma Gillet< Go Back

-Gemma currently lectures in Tort and Land Law at BPP on a freelance basis.
+Gemma has lectured in Tort and Land Law at BPP on a freelance basis.
 She has also taught Criminal Litigation on the BPTC at the College of Law.

 Regulatory and Professional Discipline